Doylestown, PA

 Reisman's work is included in the collections of Beaver College, Glenside, PA, Bell Atlantic, E.I Du Pont de Nemours & Company, Wilmington, DE, Federal Home Mortgage Assoc., Washington, D.C., Somerset County College and the University City Science Center.

-Read more in Resource Library Magazine about the Michener Art Museum.
+Read more in Resource Library Magazine about the Michener Art Museum

-Copyright 1996-2000 Traditional Fine Art Online, Inc. All rights reserved.
+Copyright 2011 Traditional Fine Arts Organization, Inc., an Arizona nonprofit corporation.
+All rights reserved.